solana-foundation/solana-improvement-documents/proposals/0015-partitioned-epoch-reward-distribution.md

 block of the `reward calculation phase`, the bank will mark it the end the `reward calculation phase`.

-On Solana Mainnet Beta, the 90% cut-off of the epoch reward computation time for all the nodes is around 40 seconds for the ~550K active stake accounts.
+On Solana Mainnet Beta with ~550K active stake accounts, the 90% cut-off of the epoch reward time for all the nodes is around 40 seconds.
+Note that this time includes both reward computation and reward distribution.
+The actual reward computation time could be less.
+However, to be conservative, we can safely assume the reward computation time to 40s.

-This is approximately 1000 blocks at the cluster's average block rate (40ms per block, approximately 10% of the total block time, i.e. 400ms).
-Therefore, a conservative value of 1,000 is chosen for `N`.
+If we target 10% of the total block time for reward computation, this will give us `N=1000`, i.e. 40s/(400ms*10%).
 This parameter will be feature-gated and maybe updated in future.

 At the end of the `reward calculation phase`, aka. `Epoch_start + N` block height, the reward computation process is "barrier synchronized" with the bank